-Historically, the board was comprised mostly of White businessmen.
-They didn’t understand the experiences of BIPOC youths in their community.
+Historically, the NRF board was mostly made up of White businessmen who didn’t understand the experiences of BIPOC youths in their community.

-Scott and McCarter believed NRF’s board leadership should reflect a broad range of perspectives, expertise, world views and lived experiences to help NRF to better achieve its mission through reaching more youths and changing more lives.
+Governance Committee Chair Jonathan Scott and Board President John McCarter believed board leadership should reflect a broad range of perspectives, expertise, world views and lived experiences to better achieve the foundation’s mission.

 Identifying gaps on the board

 NRF wanted trustees who could inform their work in credible, thoughtful ways.
 People who had a passion for youth development (and especially youth experiencing economic or health challenges) as well as a background in public health, outdoor recreation, social justice investment and/or academia.

 NRF created a roadmap that outlined where it was and where it wanted to go.

 It took a close look at its roster of trustees, taking into account gender, age, ethnicity, geographic region, length of service on the board, and area of expertise.

 NRF used this information to identify gaps it needed to fill.
 It set a goal to boost board diversity and pledged 100% turnover to bring on a new class of diverse board members within five to eight years.

 Finding new board members

 NRF could not rely on their usual tactics to recruit new candidates to the board.
 Similarly, simply bringing on a new diverse set of members wasn’t enough.
 NRF would need to successfully integrate new trustees into the organization’s history and culture.